envoyproxy/envoy-mobile/docs/root/api/grpc.rst

 Finally, a gRPC stream may be opened using a ``GRPCClient`` instance.

-Doing so returns a ``GRPCStreamEmitter`` which allows the sender to write to the stream, close the stream, etc.
+Doing so returns a ``GRPCStreamEmitter`` which allows the sender to interact with the stream.

 The ``sendMessage`` function should be invoked with the serialized data from a protobuf message.
 The emitter will then transform the provided data into the gRPC wire format and send it over the